mozilla/DeepSpeech/doc/AcousticModel.rst

 through the rest of the network.
 We use the Adam method for training `[3] <http://arxiv.org/abs/1412.6980>`_.

-The complete RNN model is illustrated in the figure below.
+The complete LSTM model is illustrated in the figure below.

 .. image:: ../images/rnn_fig-624x598.png
-    :alt: DeepSpeech BRNN
+    :alt: Mozilla Voice STT LSTM